-Librarians have the responsibility to deal fairly and ethically with students, faculty, and other members of the academic community, to avoid discrimination, to foster a free exchange of ideas and to refuse to practice or permit censorship, to respect the principles of confidentiality in a manner consistent with their role, to seek the highest possible standards of professional knowledge and performance, to acknowledge their indebtedness to students and/or colleagues in relation to their own research (if any), to uphold and to protect the principles of academic freedom, and to strive to ensure the fullest possible access to library materials.
+Librarians and Archivists have the responsibility to deal fairly and ethically with students, faculty, and other members of the academic community, to avoid discrimination, to foster a free exchange of ideas and to refuse to practice or permit censorship, to respect the principles of confidentiality in a manner consistent with their role, to seek the highest possible standards of professional knowledge and performance, to acknowledge their indebtedness to students and/or colleagues in relation to their own research (if any), to uphold and to protect the principles of academic freedom, and to strive to ensure the fullest possible access to library materials.

-Whenever possible, there shall be prior consultation with Librarians on the assignment of professional duties.
-Once such duties have been assigned by the Director of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate in accordance with Article 19, it is the responsibility of Librarians to conscientiously perform the assigned duties.
+Whenever possible, there shall be prior consultation with librarians and Archivists on the assignment of professional duties.
+Once such duties have been assigned by the Director of Libraries (Fredericton), the Vice-President (Saint John) or his/her designate, or Dean of Law, as appropriate in accordance with Article 19, it is the responsibility of librarians and Archivists to conscientiously perform the assigned duties.
 These may include working with colleagues, supervising the support staff and providing professional services to Library users (e.g., public service, collections development, bibliographical control and technical Library operations).

-Consistent with their principal duties, Librarians have the right and responsibility to participate actively in the work of the University through active membership on appropriate Library committees and other committees in the University, when invited or elected.
-Librarians have the right, and are encouraged, to participate actively in the work of appropriate academic and professional associations provided such activities do not interfere with their principal duties.
+Consistent with their principal duties, librarians and Archivists have the right and responsibility to participate actively in the work of the University through active membership on appropriate Library committees and other committees in the University.
+Librarians and Archivists have the right, and are encouraged, to participate actively in the work of appropriate academic and professional associations, provided such activities do not interfere with their principal responsibilities.